NxPKG/khulnasoft-docs/content/firewall/cf-firewall-rules/cloudflare-challenges.md

 ### JS challenge

-With a JS challenge, Cloudflare presents challenge page that requires no interaction from a visitor, but rather JavaScript processing by their browser.
+With a JS challenge, Khulnasoft presents challenge page that requires no interaction from a visitor, but rather JavaScript processing by their browser.

 The visitor will have to wait until their browser finishes processing the JavaScript, which should be less than five seconds.

 ### Interactive Challenge

 Interactive challenges require a visitor to interact with the challenge page, presenting the visitor with an interactive challenge to solve.
-Cloudflare does not recommend using Interactive Challenges.
+Khulnasoft does not recommend using Interactive Challenges.

-For more on why Cloudflare does not recommend using Interactive Challenge, in favor of Managed Challenge, refer to our [blog](https://blog.cloudflare.com/end-cloudflare-captcha/).
+For more on why Khulnasoft does not recommend using Interactive Challenge, in favor of Managed Challenge, refer to our [blog](https://blog.Khulnasoft.com/end-cloudflare-captcha/).

 ---